Scroll Top

 How To Grow Green Pea Microgreens

-Green Pea (Pisum sativum L.) is a super easy microgreen to grow.
+Green pea microgreens are super easy to grow.
 They have beautiful bright green stems and dark green leaves with tendrils.
-They’re crunchy and sweet just like the mature full-grown plant and are perfect as a garnish, in salads, in stir-fries, or in soups.
+They’re crunchy and sweet, just like the fresh, mature peas.

 • Scientific Name: Pisum sativum L.